pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     assert isinstance(events[1], Dog.TrickAdded)

 The signatures of the decorated methods are used to define the event classes.
-And the values of the method arguments are used to instantiate the event objects.
+The values of the method arguments are used to instantiate the event objects.

-And so, just like the "registered" event has a ``name`` attribute, the "trick added" event has a ``trick`` attribute.
+We can see the ``Dog.Registered`` event has a ``name`` attribute and the ``Dog.TrickAdded`` event has a ``trick`` attribute.
 The values of these attributes are the values that were given when the methods were called.

 .. code-block:: python